templexxx/reedsolomon/README.md

 >- It's a kind of [Systematic Codes](https://en.wikipedia.org/wiki/Systematic_code), which means the input data is embedded in the encoded output .
 >
->- [High Performance](https://github.com/templexxx/reedsolomon#performance): More than 15GB/s per physics core.
+>- [High Performance](https://github.com/templexxx/reedsolomon#performance): dozens GikB/s per physics core.
 >
 >- High Reliability:
 >  1. At least two companies are using this library in their storage system.